swarm64/s64da-compose/README.md

 Important notice: In order to guarantee compatibility between S64 DA and s64da-compose, please checkout the GIT Tag that corresponds to your version of S64 DA.
-For example, if your version of S64 DA is 5.0.0-beta, clone this repository and execute `git checkout v5.0.0-beta` within the the repository root folder before proceeding.
+For example, if your version of S64 DA is 5.0.0, clone this repository and run `git checkout v5.0.0` within the the repository root folder before proceeding.

 # Prerequisites

 - Python 3.6 or higher
-- docker-compose (eg. use: python3 -m pip install docker-compose)
+- docker-compose 1.26 or higher (eg. use: python3 -m pip install docker-compose)

 # Start an instance or multiple instances

-1. Before starting an instance, revisit the `.env` file and apply necessary changes as noted in the file itself.
+1. Before starting an instance, review the `.env` file and apply necessary changes as noted in the file itself.
 In particular, pay attention the the Swarm64 DA version and the data directories.
 If you want to run both databases at the same time, the ports they listen on must differ.

-2. Copy your S64 DA license file into the `/license` directory and rename it to `s64da.license`.
-Replace the existing dummy license file.
+2. Copy your S64 DA license file into the `license` directory and rename it to `s64da.license`, replacing the existing dummy license file.
 If you don't have a license file yet request one by contacting support@swarm64.com.

 3. (Optional) Apply any PG configuration changes to `configs/pg.env` and/or